PedroAVJ/fotogenio/README.md

   - [ ] Determine appropriate size values for different viewports
   - [ ] Test image loading speed improvements

+- 💧 Add watermarks to generated images
+  - [ ] Design watermark
+  - [ ] Implement logic to apply watermark to generated images
+  - [ ] Ensure watermark does not obscure important parts of the image
+  - [ ] Test watermark visibility and placement

 ## Production Deployment Roadmap

 1. 🚀 Make a production deployment